 An appropriate response is vital.
 No report of, or concern about, possible abuse should be ignored.
-To determine the most appropriate response, find out whether you are dealing with an allegation from a learner against a member of staff or a member of a partner provider's staff, a fellow learner or someone else.
+To determine the most appropriate response, find out whether you are dealing with an allegation from a learner against a member of staff, a fellow learner or someone else.
 Is this a disclosure from an individual alleging abuse to themselves or to another?
 Is the reporting of concern or suspicion?
 What precisely is alleged to have happened?
 Clarity is vital.

 Do not lead or probe with questions, remain calm and demonstrate interest and concern while investigating.
 Listen carefully.
-Inform the person sharing a concern with you that what they have raised must be recorded and passed on so that possible abuse can be dealt with, and this will be done on a limited "need to know" basis with as few others as possible knowing the identity of the complainant and all in the chain of reporting will respect confidentiality.
+Inform the person sharing a concern with you that what they have raised must be recorded and passed on so that possible abuse can be dealt with, and this will be done on a limited 'need to know' basis with as few others as possible knowing the identity of the complainant and all in the chain of reporting will respect confidentiality.

 Reassure them that they have done the right thing in reporting their concerns and that you will do everything you can to help.
 Do not make unrealistic promises.
-Ensure that testimony is recorded and reported, and that the complaint and the subject of the complaint are treated in line with Serco Ltd.'s safeguarding policy and procedures.
+Ensure that testimony is recorded and reported, and that the complaint and the subject of the complaint are treated in line with Skills and Training Services' safeguarding policy and procedures.